 Zapain is associated with the following side effects:

-- Feeling sleepy or drowsy.
+- Feeling really sleepy or drowsy.

-- Feeling sick or being sick.
+- Feeling queasy or sick.

 - Constipation.